toralf/torutils/README.md

 of the [Tor project tracker](https://www.torproject.org/) and continued in ticket [40093](https://gitlab.torproject.org/tpo/community/support/-/issues/40093)

+The data plots above are created by [sysstat](http://sebastien.godard.pagesperso-orange.fr/).
+And, I do use a Prometheus+Grafana stack and created [this](./doc/grafana-dashboard.json) dashboard for further analysis.

 ### Quick start

 Install the dependencies, eg. for Ubuntu 22.04: